 2000s: Experiential Marketing

-- Have a Seat: KitKat benches installed in public spaces, inviting people to pause.
+Have a Seat: Benches shaped and colored like KitKat were installed at bus stops and public spaces, inviting people to sit down and pause.

 2010s: Digital Integration

-- Campaigns connected the slogan to digital culture, encouraging breaks from WiFi, social media, and multitasking.
+Concept: KitKat connected its slogan to digital culture.
+Campaigns encouraged people to take breaks from WiFi, social media, and constant multitasking.

 2020s: Break Better